beansbeansbeans/starter_kit/README.md

 - type of progression (dropout | forward | permutation)
 - distance (cosine | energy | euclidean | wasserstein)
 - base sentence (4 options)

+STEPS
+- render the sparklines for distances
+- hover over the sentences to move the vertical line